 Newcastle has the following primary variables that impact its operating performance: (i) the current yield earned on its investments that are not included in non-recourse financing structures (i.e., unlevered investments, including investments in equity method investees and investments subject to recourse debt), (ii) the net yield it earns from its non-recourse financing structures, (iii) the interest expense and dividends incurred under its recourse debt and preferred stock, (iv) the net operating income on its real estate and golf investments, (v) its operating expenses and (vi) its realized and unrealized gains or losses, including any impairment, on its investments, derivatives and debt obligations.
-Core earnings is a non-GAAP measure of the operating performance of Newcastle excluding the sixth variable listed above and adjusting the consumer loans portfolio accounting to a level yield methodology.
-It also excludes depreciation and amortization charges, including the accretion of the membership deposit liability, and acquisition and spin-off related expenses.
+Core earnings is a non-GAAP measure of the operating performance of Newcastle excluding the sixth variable listed above.
+It also excludes depreciation and amortization charges, including the accretion of the membership deposit liability, acquisition and spin-off related expenses and restructuring expenses.
 Core earnings is used by management to gauge the current performance of Newcastle without taking into account gains and losses, which, although they represent a part of our recurring operations, are subject to significant variability and are only a potential indicator of future economic performance.
-It is the judgment of management that depreciation and amortization charges are not indicative of operating performance and that acquisition and spin-off related expenses are not part of our core operations.
-Management believes that the exclusion from Core earnings of the items specified above allows investors and analysts to readily identify the operating performance of the assets that form the core of our activity, assists in comparing the core operating results between periods, and enables investors to evaluate Newcastle's current performance using the same measure that management uses to operate the business, which is among the factors considered when
+It is the judgment of management that depreciation and amortization charges and restructuring expenses are not indicative of operating performance and that acquisition and spin-off related expenses are not part of our core operations.
+Management believes that the exclusion from core earnings of the items specified above allows investors and analysts to readily identify the operating performance of the assets that form the core of our activity, assists in comparing the core operating results between periods, and enables investors to evaluate Newcastle's current performance using the same measure that management uses to operate the business, which is among the factors considered when determining the amount of distributions to our shareholders.

-Core earnings does not represent cash generated from operating activities in accordance with GAAP and therefore should not be considered an alternative to net income as an indicator of our operating performance or as an alternative to cash flow as a measure of our liquidity and is not necessarily indicative of cash available to fund cash needs.
+Core earnings does not represent cash generated from operating activities in accordance with GAAP and therefore should not be considered an alternative to net income as an indicator of our operating performance or as an alternative to cash flow as a measure of our liquidity, and it is not necessarily indicative of cash available to fund cash needs or to make distributions to our stockholders.
 For a further description of the differences between cash flow provided by operations and net income, see "-Liquidity and Capital Resource" above.
 Our calculation of core earnings may be different from the calculation used by other companies and, therefore, comparability may be limited.
 Set forth below is a reconciliation of core earnings to the most directly comparable GAAP financial measure.

-Three Months Ended March 31,

-1711111111111111

-2014 2013

-Income available for common stockholders \$ 3,889 \$ 36,618

-Add (Deduct):

-Impairment (reversal) 1,246 2,773

-Other (income) loss (15,847) (8,597)

-Impairment (reversal), other (income) loss, depreciation and amortization and other adjustments from discontinued operations 5,792 16

-Depreciation and amortization(A) 32,039 4,079

-Acquisition and spin-off related expenses 6,602 2,546

-Core earnings \$ 33,721 \$ 37,435
+Three Months Ended September 30, Nine Months Ended September 30, 2014 2013 2014 2013 Income available for common stockholders 3,936 \$ 27,849 \$ 37,990 \$ 116,795 Add (Deduct): Impairment (reversal) (4,015) (12,998) (1,243) (7,024) Other (income) loss(A) (12,716) (7,168) (68,051) (21,028) Impairment (reversal), other (income) loss, depreciation and amortization and other adjustments from discontinued operations 65 2,440 6,034 (6,265) Depreciation and amortization(B) 38,262 8,623 102,136 16,662 Acquisition and spin-off related expenses 3,308 5,168 14,394 14,978 Restructuring expenses 558 558 Core earnings 29,398 \$ 23,914 \$ 91,818 \$ 114,118